arcaldwell49/SimplyAgree/README.md

     ## CCC: 0.9313, 95% C.I.
 [0.8628, 0.9662]

-Overall, the results indicate that we have very good agreement between x1 & y1.
+Overall, the results indicate that we have very good agreement between x1 & y1, but not enough to reject the null hypothesis that there is adequate agreement (i.e., within our prespecified threshold delta).

-We can also see visualizations produced by agree\_test
+We can also see visualizations produced by agree\_test.

 First, an “line-of-identity” plot.